dptools/process_offsite_audio/README.md

 <details>
 	<summary>There are also some details that need to be verified on our end still in order to make some final decisions about the code:</summary>

-* Most urgently, we need to determine what is the final decision about use of consent dates in the code
-	* If data will be able to be pulled in production without a valid consent date, I should confirm what the dummy consent date is and then stop this code from doing any processing for any subject that has such a consent.
-However there is also a chance Lochness won't pull without a valid consent date, in which case I can just leave as is
-	* Note default on dev server is now 10/01/2021, allowing this to be used for testing purposes but will not worry about if the date changes and study alignment no longer makes sense for the mock interviews
-	* Should still probably add some tracking of consent date into file accounting so issue can be easily noticed if for some reason a subject's consent date does change part way through
 * Need to review redaction guidelines with TranscribeMe and ensure they are not being over the top aggressive with redaction (but also careful not to miss anything that is obvious PII)
-* Need to confirm TranscribeMe is switching to millisecond resolution on the transcript timestamps
-	* Note that this also requires them to actually give us sentence level timestamps!
-Make sure they are not cheaping out on the definition of a sentence
-	* More generally, we should be on same page about all expectations and the protocol for when mistakes happen, before moving into production
+* It turns out we are only receiving turn-level timestamps and they likely won't be of higher resolution (although it is less useful with turns anyway).
+So we should be more careful overall going forward to make sure eveyrone is on the same page about all expectations and the protocol for when mistakes happen, before moving into production
 * Also still waiting on TranscribeMe to answer about the verbatim transcription conventions in other languages.
 Need to confirm what will be different (at the very least I would expect markings like "inaudible" to be different)
 	* Even for English, TranscribeMe has sometimes been inconsistent with the exact characters that they use for dashes and other things important to represent in the verbatim style transcriptions - although they have confirmed they are working on refining their processes to minimize these issues in the future.
 	* Consider writing more detailed documentation about TranscribeMe when wrapping up this project?